CleverCloud/documentation/content/doc/addons/keycloak.md

 Note: During the Technical Preview, no extra service management fees are applied.

-> You can go further and adjust the flavor of your JAVA instance or database to fit your needs.
-We provide [different plans for Java and PostgreSQL](https://www.clever-cloud.com/pricing/).
+> You can go further and adjust the flavor of your Java instance or database to fit your needs.
+[Different plans for Java and PostgreSQL](https://www.clever-cloud.com/pricing/) are available on Clever Cloud.

 #### Technical Review plan sizing